bronson/table_differ/README.md

 If your table is large enough that it would cause problems if it suddenly doubled in size, then this is not the gem for you.

-Table Differ diffs the tables server-side using only two SELECT queries.
+Table Differ creates and restores snapshots with a single CREATE/SELECT statement, and it diffs the tables 100% server-side using two SELECTs.
-This should be plenty fast for any normal usage.
+If there's a speed issue, it's probably not due to Table Differ.

+## Alternatives

+* [Stellar](https://github.com/fastmonkeys/stellar) appears to do the same thing, written in Python.

 ## Contributing